RadoIIvanov/ReactRegexDSARecursionGame/README.md

 # Structure

-The game will start from and use the basic skeleton that "npx create-react-app" provides.
+During development the game will use a stripped-down version of the skeleton that "npx create-react-app" provides.
-Additional structure will be added if necessary.
+Before finalizing the game, some of the structure that was stripped away will be re-created and extended for additional practice and to improve understanding

 # JSON File Scripts